Indifference Analysis: Definition

 Plan II and Plan III

-Plan II and Plan III are not comparable as they have got the same equity capital base.
+Plan II and Plan III are not comparable because they have the same equity capital base.

 Plan III and Plan IV